OSGeo/PROJ/docs/source/install.rst

 .. option:: BUILD_SHARED_LIBS

     Build PROJ library shared.
-Default for Windows is OFF, building only a static library.
-Default for all others is ON.
+Default is ON.
 See also the CMake documentation for `BUILD_SHARED_LIBS
     <https://cmake.org/cmake/help/v3.9/variable/BUILD_SHARED_LIBS.html>`_.

     .. versionchanged:: 7.0
         Renamed from ``BUILD_LIBPROJ_SHARED``

+    .. note:: before PROJ 9.0, the default was OFF for Windows builds.

 .. option:: BUILD_TESTING=ON